Dianne Wiest: Awards and honors

-Wiest has been nominated for three Academy Awards for Best Supporting Actress receiving two wins for her performances in the Woody Allen films Hannah and Her Sisters (1986) and Bullets Over Broadway (1994).
+Wiest has been nominated for three Academy Awards for Best Supporting Actress and received two wins for her performances in the Woody Allen films Hannah and Her Sisters (1986) and Bullets Over Broadway (1994).
 She has received four Primetime Emmy Award nominations for her work on television, winning two awards for Road to Avonlea (1996) and In Treatment (2008).
 She has also received two Golden Globe Award nominations and two Screen Actors Guild Award nominations.